Materials

 waste audits to determine the contents of the building's

 waste stream.
-The audit results showed that many recyclable
+The audit results showed that many recyclable and compostable

 items were being included in the waste stream.
 In response,